wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/visuals.md

 - Right-click the empty space in the left pane of MO2 and select **Create separator**.
 - Name the separator **Visuals**.

-:::note Where are all the texture mods?
+:::note Where are all the texture, animation, and audio mods?
-We felt texture mods are out of the scope of this guide, but feel free to check out [New Vegas Visual Renewal](https://salamand3r.fail/texture-guide).
+We felt these mods are out of the scope of this guide, but check out [New Vegas Visual Renewal](https://salamand3r.fail/texture-guide).
 Support for it is provided on [The Wasteland Supplemental](https://discord.gg/JcbZGDeMmC).
 :::

 ## Visual Fixes & Optimizations